postsharp/Metalama.Documentation/content/conceptual/fabrics/fabrics.md

 * **Add aspects in bulk**.
 Instead of adding an aspect to each individual declaration with a custom attribute, you can programmatically add aspects to multiple targets.
 See <xref:fabrics-aspects> for details.
 * **Validate code.** You can add validation rules to your project or namespace using fabrics.
 See <xref:fabrics-validation> for details.
-* **Configure an aspect library**.
-When an aspect library exposes a configuration API, you can configure the aspect library from a project fabric.
+* **Configure an aspect library.** When an aspect library exposes a configuration API, you can configure the aspect library from a project fabric.
 See <xref:fabrics-configuring> for details.

 ## In this chapter